-- Environment and Climate Change Canada, Meteorological Service of Canada's WIS2 Node publishes to: origin/a/wis2/ca-eccc-msc/data/core/weather/surface-based-observations/synop - Global Caches publish to: cache/a/wis2/ca-eccc-msc/data/core/weather/surface-basedobservations/synop
+- Environment and Climate Change Canada, Meteorological Service of Canada's WIS2 Node, publishes to: origin/a/wis2/ca-eccc-msc/data/core/weather/surface-based-observations/synop; - Global Caches publish to: cache/a/wis2/ca-eccc-msc/data/core/weather/surface-basedobservations/synop.

 As per clause 3.2.13 of the Manual on WIS, Volume II, data consumers should access core data from the Global Caches.
-Consequently, they need to subscribe to the cache topic hierarchy to receive the notifications from Global Caches, each of which provides a link (that is, URL) to download from the respective Global Cache's data server.
+In order to access these data, they must subscribe to the cache topic hierarchy.
+They will then receive the relevant notifications from the Global Caches, each of which will contain a link (URL) enabling them to download the relevant data from the data server of the corresponding Global Cache.